 - In France, unions sued to get Apple to comply with labor law that limits working hours after 9pm.

 - In Spain, workers filed a class-action lawsuit to get the company to comply with labor laws and include holidays in their days off schedule so that it is easier to exercise their rights over them when necessary.

 - In Japan, we forced the company to back-enroll our part-time members into the health and pension scheme, when Apple insisted that this was only a benefit that was available to full- timers.

-In the US, even though no unions have officially formed as of yet, the AppleTogether movement is already working to keep Apple to its word, by working to ensure that the union-busting is stopped.
+In the US, even though only a few store unions have officially formed as of yet (Towson, Oklahoma City), more are on the way and the AppleTogether movement is already working hard to keep Apple to its word; working to ensure that the union-busting is stopped.
 The NLRB (National Labor Relations Board) has issued a memo on anti-union speech during company-sponsored captive-audience and other mandatory meetings.
 The memo was clear – these types of coercive meetings are illegal.
-Charges are being pressed in Atlanta where the Cumberland store vote was delayed due to what is referred to in Apple’s own Apple Supplier Code of Conduct document as “interference, discrimination, retaliation” and “harassment.”
+Charges are being pressed in Atlanta by members of the Cumberland store, where the union vote was delayed due to what is referred to in Apple’s own Apple Supplier Code of Conduct document as “interference, discrimination, retaliation” and “harassment.”